Ripped abs are the hallmark of a lean, muscular body. It is not necessarily a sign of elite fitness, but rather very low

 - Reduce lower back pain and also reduce the chance of lower back injury – ab work does reduce lower back injury

-Click here for a very effective and very simple ab workout to build your ripped abs.
+Click for a very effective and simple ab workout at home to build your ripped abs.

 We all have cheat days on our way to 10% body fat.
-They’re unavoidable, and quite honestly, they are absolutely necessary for mental sanity.
+They’re unavoidable, and realistically, they are absolutely necessary for mental sanity.
 They are also a good way to “fool” your metabolism as you diet down.